Basis of Presentation (Policies)

 Recently Adopted by the Company

-All other ASUs that became effective for Volt in the first three months of fiscal 2020 were not applicable to the Company at this time and therefore, did not have any impact during the period.
+All other ASUs that became effective for Volt in the first six months of fiscal 2020 were not applicable to the Company at this time and therefore, did not have any impact during the period.

-The Company’s material operating leases consist of branch locations as well as corporate office space.
+The Company’s material operating leases consist of branch locations, as well as corporate office space.
 Our leases have remaining terms of 1 - 12 years.
 Generally, the lease term is the minimum of the non-cancelable period of the lease or the lease term inclusive of reasonably certain renewal option periods.
 Volt determines if an arrangement meets the criteria of a lease at inception, at which time it also performs an analysis to determine whether the lease qualifies as operating or financing.
 The Company does not currently have any finance leases.

 Upon adoption, the Company recorded approximately $47.2 million of ROU assets and $52.0 million of lease liabilities related to operating leases on the Condensed Consolidated Balance Sheet.
 At transition, the ROU asset was measured at the initial amount of the lease liability adjusted for any deferred rent and cease-use liabilities.
 The Company also recognized a $22.2 million cumulative-effect adjustment to retained earnings related to the deferred gain on the sale and leaseback of real estate.
 This gain was previously being amortized at approximately $0.5 million per quarter as an offset to rent expense in the Condensed Consolidated Statements of Operations.
-Since the Company has a full valuation allowance against its deferred tax assets, the impact is a reduction to our deferred tax assets and related valuation allowance, which will result in no tax impact to the net change to equity.
+Since the Company has a full valuation allowance against its deferred tax assets, the impact is a reduction to our deferred tax assets and related valuation allowance, which resulted in no tax impact to the net change to equity.

 Operating lease liabilities represent the present value of lease payments not yet paid.
 ROU assets represent Volt's right to use an underlying asset and are based upon the operating lease liabilities adjusted for prepaid or accrued lease payments, initial direct costs, lease incentives, and impairment of operating lease assets.
 As the rate implicit in the lease is not readily determinable, the Company used its incremental borrowing rates based on the information available at the lease commencement date in determining the present value of lease payments.
 To determine the present value of lease payments not yet paid, the Company estimates incremental secured borrowing rates corresponding to the maturities of the leases.